Street Culture, Protests, Food

-Philip Dodd debates street culture with the gilet jaune and novelist Edouard Louis, journalist, Gavin Mortimer & historians Jerry White, Joanna Marchant and Fabio Parasecoli.
+Philip Dodd debates street culture with gilet jaune and novelist Edouard Louis, journalist Gavin Mortimer, and historians Jerry White, Joanna Marchant and Fabio Parasecoli.

-Gilet jaune and novelist Edouard Louis, food expert Fabio Parasecoli, journalist, Gavin Mortimer and the historians Jerry White & Joanna Marchant with Philip Dodd.
+Gilet jaune and novelist Edouard Louis, food expert Fabio Parasecoli, journalist, Gavin Mortimer and the historians Jerry White and Joanna Marchant with Philip Dodd.

 Yellow vest and novelist, Edouard Louis is the author of Who Killed My Father, The End of Eddy and History of Violence.

 Historian Jerry White is the author of London in the 18th Century: A Great and Monstrous Thing

 Joanna Marchant is head of Widening Participation at King's College, London

 Fabio Parasecoli is Professor in the Department of Nutrition and Food Studies at New York University.